Updated March 30, 2026

 Although bones were traditionally seen as suitable for dogs to eat, it is highly recommended not to feed any dogs any bones, regardless of whether they are raw, frozen, or cooked.

 This includes bones from chicken, pork, beef, lamb, and any other animal species.
 Feeding items such as beef and pork knuckles and antlers are also not recommended.
-Any item that is too hard for you to make a dent in with your fingernail without bending your fingernail is unsuitable for your dog to chew on.
+Any item that is too hard for you to make a dent in with your fingernail, without bending your fingernail, is best avoided.

-Cooked bones easily splinter which can puncture your dog’s gastrointestinal tract, causing internal injury.
+Cooked bones easily splinter which can puncture your dog’s gastrointestinal tract, causing internal injury and very serious complications.

 So, if you want to know - what can dogs not eat - add bones of all kinds to your list.